farmera/sare_grant/study_results_drones.md

 * Section treatments were analyzed during early, mid-season and late-season growth.

-The development and growth of the leafy part of the sugar cane plant plays an important part in helping to maximize the interception of solar energy for photosynthesis.
+The development and growth of the leafy part of the sugar cane plant plays an important role in helping maximize the interception of solar energy for photosynthesis.
 This leads to the accumulation of biomass and ultimately to a higher crop yield.
-Canopy closure in sugar cane represents a point in the growth season where the adjoining tops of two rows come together and obscure from above the cane stalks below.

 ![](img/2017-04-25_001_3_CIR.png)
 ![](img/2017-04-25_001_3_NDVI.png)